Einsteinious/CMD-2---poster/README.md

 Colour Magnitude Diagrams analysis (poster) CMD2-analysis

 Like I did in a previous project ..
-(CMD - analysis), (This project documents the analysis of Colour-Magnitude Diagrams (CMDs) conducted as part of an university assignment.
+(CMD - analysis), (This project documents the analysis of Colour-Magnitude Diagrams (CMDs) conducted as part of an university assignment, however with M15, M35, M38.

 Data Acquisition: